Impacts, Changes & Beauty

 Without thoughtful stewardship, the natural systems that support clean and clear water, healthy soil with minimal erosion, and resilient ecosystems, may not be able to keep pace with current pressures of rapid growth, decreased oversight and decreased knowledge reservoirs.

-Did you know that only nine lakes in the state of New Hampshire require permits to add moorings.
+Did you know that only nine lakes in the state of New Hampshire require permits to add moorings (swim rafts are not considered moorings).
 Dan Hole Pond is NOT one of those lakes.
-That means anyone can add moorings ~ as many as desired and anywhere they’d like.
-More moorings means more boating activity.

 Anyone interested in contributing here?
 Understanding our current wildlife - who are our wild neighbors?
 Besides you know who?!
 Any moose sightings this year?
 Fish stories?